LarryWg/Java-Memory-Game/README.md

 # Memory Game

-Java/Swing desktop memory game with Number Memory and Sequence Memory modes.
-High scores are persisted to SQLite.
+A desktop remake of the [Human Benchmark](https://humanbenchmark.com/) memory tests.
+Java/Swing app with Number Memory and Sequence Memory modes; high scores are persisted to SQLite.

 ## Tech Stack